awesomemotive/easy-digital-downloads/readme.txt

 * Tweak: Update the Insert Download media button icon to use Dashicons.
 * Tweak: Allow download admin icon to be more easily customized.
 * Tweak: Exported CSVs show "Complete" status as "publish".
+* Fix: Corrected translation for login shortcode redirect description.
+* Fix: Improved the caching of stats transients for better performance.
+* Fix: API Keys were not able to be copied from user profile.
+* Fix: Corrected link to the iOS application.
+* Fix: Use new iPhone icon.
+* Fix: EDD_Payment::setup_tax did not always contain proper data.
+* Fix: Styles on Recount/Reset tool were lost.
+* Fix: CSV import tool were not importing Download Files in some circumstances.
+* Fix: Tooltip styles had a conflict with Gravity Forms.
+* Fix: Recount earning/sales tool for all downloads was failing to properly recount.
+* Fix: Multiple instances of cart widget was causing conflicts when adding or removing items.
+* Fix: API Key list table was unreadable on mobile.
+* Fix: Custom icons via edd_accepted_payment_icons were unwrapped.
+* Fix: Fees for specific download and price IDs did not check if the item or price ID is in the cart.
+* Fix: EDD API was always returning version 1 by default.
+* Fix: Changed uses of jQuery .toggle() to use .show() and .hide() to fix bad checkbox states.
+* Fix: Corrected translation for 'State / Province'.
+* Fix: Corrected a variable type issue in the HTML_Elements::select defaults.

 = 2.6.10, October 21, 2016 =
 * Fix: JavaScript error when removing a product from a payment that does not contain a fee.